dalance/svlint/MANUAL.md

   Ideally, add some comments to explain the background of the configuration and open a [pull request](https://github.com/dalance/svlint/pulls) to have it included as part of this project.
-  This is the (initially) low-effort approach, best suited to small personal projects with low requirements for documentation.
+  This is the (initially) lower-effort approach, best suited to small personal projects with low requirements for documentation.
 2. Create a definition in Markdown to compose a ruleset from a sequence of TOML fragments , i.e. write `md/ruleset-foo.md` to describe how the configuration in `rulesets/foo.toml` should be formed.
   Again, please open a [pull request](https://github.com/dalance/svlint/pulls) to have it included as part of this project.
-  This approach is initially high-effort but on larger projects, users will appreciate a good explanation of why configurations are necessary.
+  This approach is initially higher-effort but on larger projects, users will appreciate a good explanation of why configurations are necessary.
 The rest of this section refers to the second method.